 Neville Page was educated at the Art Center College of Design in Pasadena California.
 Although his major was product design, he gravitated towards entertainment.
 With the combination of his education and personal interest, Neville has become involved with a variety of projects from creature design and sculpture to conceptual design and engineering.
 He is known for his feature film work, including Cloverfield; Avatar; Star Trek; Minority Report; The Chronicles of Narnia: The Lion, the Witch and the Wardrobe; Prometheus; Planet of the Apes and Noah.
 Past clients have included Universal Studios, Warner Bros., 20th Century Fox, Mattel and BMW.
 Neville has also taught at the Art Center College of Design (in Pasadena and Switzerland), Otis College, Gnomon, corporate workshops, and is developing his own line of educational art products.

 Robert began his career in 1998 at Digital Domain, where he worked on feature films such as Stealth, The Day After Tomorrow, Daredevil, Star Trek: Nemesis, Vanilla Sky, Spy Kids and X-Men, as well as dozens of commercials.
 He later served as a visual effects supervisor at Sway Studios.
 After leaving Sway, Nederhorst helped open the doors at Speedshape LA, a sister office for the Detroit-based automotive visualization company.
 In January 2009, Robert moved to the Santa Monica offices of Reel FX as VFX supervisor.
 While there, he brought new rendering technology and some additional pipeline improvements to the already successful enterprise.
-Currently, he is working with Method Studios on various feature film projects.
+Currently he is working with Zero VFX on various feature film projects.

 Tom Bruno, Jr. is a Los Angeles-based senior rough layout artist, character animator and previsualization artist with more than 12 years of experience working on large-budget studio tent-pole visual effects films as well as computer-animated features.
 In 2012, he also made his debut as a cinematographer for Finding My Obama.